Alex-M90/Landing-Page-OdinProject/README.md

 # Landing-Page
-This project will be showcasing my CSS and Flexbox skills.\
+This project will be showcasing my CSS and Flexbox skills
-Added html and css to start project.